MileHacker Logo

 Spiritual Journey

-Explore Lingyun Temple, situated right above the Buddha's head, or the serene Wuyou Temple across the river, each offering spiritual tranquility and historical depth.
+Explore Lingyun Temple, situated right higher than the Buddha'the top of, or the serene Wuyou Temple across the river, each offering spiritual tranquility and historical depth.
 The Mahao Cliff Tombs provide a glimpse into historic burial customs.

-Leshan's enduring historical and cultural layers make it a compelling destination for those interested in China's rich past.
+Leshan's enduring historical and cultural layers make it a compelling destination for people interested in China's rich past.

 Leshan at a Glance